ToadNetwork/Docs/guides/how-to-invest-in-presale.md

 {% hint style="success" %}
 **TL;DR**

-Head to the [LaunchPAD on PADSwap](https://padswap.exchange/launchpad), connect your wallet, select your favorit project and participate in the presale.
+Head to the [LaunchPAD on PADSwap](https://padswap.exchange/launchpad), connect your wallet, select your favorite project and participate in the presale.
 {% endhint %}

 ## Step 1: Navigate to the LaunchPAD on PADSwap

-First you have to navigate to the LaunchPAD platform trough the following link:
+First you have to navigate to the LaunchPAD platform through the following link:

 {% embed url="https://padswap.exchange/launchpad" %}
 Buy your favorite projects' token during their presale.